Kazakhstan media guide

 Those that remain are "collapsing under the impact of fines", says Reporters Without Borders (RSF).

-There are 250 TV and radio stations, according to official figures.
+TV is the most popular medium.
 The government operates national networks.
 Russian stations are carried via cable and satellite.

 - Kazakhstanskaya Pravda - state-run, Russian-language

 - Zhas Alash - private, Kazakh-language

 - Liter - private, daily